-Here’s a question about the temperature of the laundry when it’s finished a cycle –
+Here is a question that I get asked more than I would expect about the temperature of the laundry when it’s finished a wash cycle –

 If laundry comes out of washing machine hot